Rigging Training and Signal Person Safety Training

 Rigging Training Content

-• Safe rigging practices
+• Safe rigging practices and lifting operations

-• Inspection of rigging equipment
+• Inspection of rigging hardware and below-the-hook devices

-• Proper use of rigging hardware
+• Proper use of slings, chains, and other rigging equipment

-• Common hitches and knots
+• Common hitches, knots, and rigging configurations

-• Applicable OSHA and ASME standards
+• OSHA and ASME compliance standards

 Certification Process